victoreram/Springboard-Data-Science/GenreClustering/Report/FinalReport.md

 - In cell 3, we see Rock/Instrumental/Soul-RnB dominate 4 out of 5 "Happy/Cheerful" KMeans Labels.
 Folk/Blues, which tends to be slower, does end up categorized as typically slow.

-We can also visually represent where the genres lie by applying PCA to reduce our data to 2-D. First, here is the 2-D space containing just the genres.
+Applying PCA to reduce the data to 2-D allows the data to be visualized.
+The "x" and "y" axis in these plots represent the newly reduced audio features generated by PCA.
+First, here is the 2-D space containing just the genres.

 ![PCA Scatter Plot](https://raw.githubusercontent.com/victoreram/Springboard-Data-Science/master/GenreClustering/Report/pca_scatter_genres.png)
+*A scatter plot of the distribution of tracks based on audio features, with x and y being the new features constructed by PCA.
+Each track is colored by their actual genre.*

 The reduced dimensional space showed some well-defined clusters from genres.
 Folk/Blues, Classical and Old-Time clustered together towards strong acoustic values and weak energy values.
 Metal seemed to straddle along the instrumentalness axis but skewed towards higher energy values.
 Compare this to the space where points are instead clustered by their KMeans label:
 ![PCA K-Means All Genres Plot](https://raw.githubusercontent.com/victoreram/Springboard-Data-Science/master/GenreClustering/Report/KMeans_all.png)
+*A scatter plot of the distribution of tracks based on audio features, with x and y being the new features constructed by PCA.
+Each track is colored by the assigned K-Means label.*

 K-Means labels crossed genre boundaries with few exceptions.
 Perhaps the most striking compatibility between labels is Metal - "Happy & Upbeat Instrumentals" straddling along the top left edge.
 Another one is Classical with "Slow & Somber Acoustics".

 ### Rock
-We use the same techniques again, this time only examining the top 5 most prevalent Rock subgenres as our genres.
+The same process is repeated, this time only examining the top 5 most prevalent Rock subgenres as our genres.

 #### Rock Subgenre Cluster Meanings
 ![K-Means heatmap for rock](https://raw.githubusercontent.com/victoreram/Springboard-Data-Science/master/GenreClustering/Report/Rock_heatmap.png)

-My best guess interpretations are:
+The best guess interpretations are:
 - **KM0**: High Energy, Valence, Tempo, Danceablity.
 Low acousticness, instrumentalness.
 Probably just described Pop.
 "Upbeat Rock with Synths to Dance to"
 - **KM1**: High Acousticness and Instrumentalness.
 Not Danceable.
 Low Speechiness, Tempo, and Valence.
 "Slow & Depressing Rock"
 - **KM2**: High Acousticness, Instrumentalness and Valence.
 Lowest Speechiness and Tempo.
 "Slow & Cheerful Rock"